Title: Women Firefighters Studies: (2020-2025)

 • Reporting back individual serum anti-müllerian hormone (AMH) levels and stress survey results to study participants.
 AMH is a measure of functional ovarian or reproductive reserve used in clinical settings

-• Aggregate de-identified study results are being provided to study participants and the research liaisons and departments
+• Aggregate de-identified study results are being provided to study participants and the research liaisons and departments.
+Quarterly newsletters are being sent to participants and department liaisons with study updates and relevant health topics.

 • Manuscripts submitted and being developed for submission in peer reviewed journals